-Warning: Builder's Agreement seems to imply that if you meet their rules, e.g; 90% sold out, you are good to go.
+Warning: Builder Agreements seem to imply that if you meet their rules, e.g; 90% sold out, you are good to go.
 I wish.
 Almost always they reserve the right to deny you this option if they so choose.
-ALWAYS, talk to the Builder's head office person responsible for assignments.
+ALWAYS, talk to the Builder's head office personnel responsible for assignments.
 Do not ask a sale person.
 If the answer is yes, get it in writing.
 Get them to send you a fax or email.

 Why would builders not allow assignments?

 Builders do not want to compete with current unit buyers for the sale of remaining inventory.
 If they have sold all their units (or say, 90%) or perhaps just sold all units of your type, they are more inclined to grant permission for assignments as they make a profit on the fees (1% of the original purchase price for example).

 When is the right time to assign your condo?

 Ideally, your decision should be based on your assessment of the future condo market.

 If the market is rising and looks solid for the period before Interim Occupancy, I would suggest you allow at least one Spring and one Fall season between the time you list and when Occupancy is scheduled so that you are likely to have it assigned before Occupancy.
 This way, you avoid the Occupancy deposit and Occupancy fees but take advantage of getting a better price.
 It is a risk/reward trade-off.

 If you are concerned about the market dropping, then the sooner you list and assign the better.